BobGanti/smxai/README.md

                 if not user_hits:
                     if smx.enable_user_files():
                         smx.error("""
                             Please upload the pdf to discuss about.
-                            Click the + button.
+Click the + button or contact support.
                         """)
-                    else:
-                        smx.error("Please Contact support.")
                     return
                 results.append("\n### Personal Context (user uploads)\n")
                 for hit in user_hits: